COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 #### Regional Differences in Mobility Synchronisation

 Here we compared how the partial lockdown measures put in place in 20th March affected the out-of-home mobility synchronicity across the different regions of England.
-It is clear that for all regions, the lockdown reduced the synchronisation of the mobility behaviours.
+It is clear that, for all regions, the lockdown reduced the synchronisation of the mobility behaviour.
 However, some regions still sustained a reasonable degree of synchronicity (e.g., East of England and the South West) whereas for other regions such as Yorkshire and The Humber there was a significant reduction in the mobility synchronisation.

 <br>
 <figure class="table" align="center">